ktanner23/nicar-class/README.md

 # nicar-class
-This is a test repository created during NICAR training.
+This is a test repository created during the **2018 NICAR** conference.

+# This is where my data will go

+# This is where my analysis will be described